frictionlessdata/schema-collaboration/documentation/User.md

 The documentation gives detailed steps with screenshots about how to use schema-collaboration.
 The general ideas covered are:
  * Installing the application
  * Logging in as a data manager
- * Creating a Datapackage and adding the known information (title, authors, etc.)
+ * Creating a datapackage and adding the known information (title, authors, etc.)
- * Creating a Collaborator
+ * Creating a collaborator
  * Editing the Datapackage and assigning the newly created collaborator
  * Sending the Datapackage link to the collaborators so they can work on it
  * At any time adding comments to the datapackage to be seen either by the data manager only or by the collaborators as well